harryye930/PlannerApp/phase2/README.md

 ## Project Specification
 ### Users
 #### Admin Users are able to:
-- Select a template, and change the template name, template "published" status, rephrase template prompts (what the prompts are asking for should still be the same, they are only allowed to rephrase the prompts)
+- Select a template, and change the template name, template "published" status
-- Create a new daily, project, or reminder template (same here, the prompts in a new template should be asking for a set of things in a set order for that type of template; however, users have the freedom to phrase the prompts the way they want, as long as the prompts are asking for the required set of things)
+- Create a new daily, project, or reminder template (the prompts in a new template should be asking for a set of things in a set order for that type of template; however, users have the freedom to phrase the prompts the way they want, as long as the prompts are asking for the required set of things)
 - Change any of the users' planners from private to public or public to private